 The novel is realistic prose fiction in such a way that it can demonstrate its relation to real life.
 The industrial revolution can be said, paved the way to the rise of the middle-class and it also created a demand for people's desire for reading subjects related to their everyday experiences.
 This paved way for the origin and development of the genre.
 The course, "English Fiction: From Daniel Defoe to the Present" aims to familiarize the students with the development of English Fiction, from Daniel Defoe to the Present, i.e. 21st century.
-It offers a thorough introduction to the essential genres of novel, trends and movements in writing, and different novelists across major periods in literary history from Daniel Defoe to the present times.
-Through extensive reading and writing, the course would develop student's ability to place the literary texts in the wider intellectual and historical contexts.
+It offers a thorough introduction to the essential genres of novel, trends and movements in writing, and different novelists across major periods in literary history from Daniel Defoe to the place the literary texts in the wider intellectual and historical contexts.